• News

 When Norse peoples established a settlement in Greenland in 986 CE, little did they know that they would leave a lasting cultural, historical, and political footprint - one that is still evident to this day.

-7 months ago — History
+4 years ago — History

 • The era of Norse settlement in Greenland approximately matches a period in history that includes the start of regional cooling in the North Atlantic.